Carreau/one-extra-fact/_chapters_en/index.md

 ## Step 4: What will learners do along the way?

-Another dozen exercise ideas will be added to this list before course development starts, and all of them expanded to full text with accompanying solutions to show how far learners will get by the end of each lesson.
+*Another dozen exercise ideas will be added to this list before course development starts, and all of them expanded to full text with accompanying solutions to show how far learners will get by the end of each lesson.*

-1. Reorganize a messy spreadsheet full of field data.
+### Reorganize Messy Data

+The spreadsheet `grades.ods` contains grades for three cohorts of undergraduate students who have been taught using different techniques.
+Reorganize this data into a single tidy sheet with:

+- variables in columns
+- observations in rows sorted by subject, property, and date (in that order)
+- a single value per cell
+- column headers that include the variable's name and units
+- empty cells for missing values
+- uniformly-formatted dates
+- a lookup table for categories based on performance

+Export the tidy data as a CSV file and compare it to `grades-solution.csv`.
+Where does your interpretation of "tidy" differ from the sample solution's?
+Are any of these differences important?

-1. Debug a stripped-down version of [`cvscut`][csvcut].
+### Debug a stripped-down version of [`cvscut`][csvcut].

-1. Iteratively build a Python tool to identify duplicate datasets.
+### Iteratively build a Python tool to identify duplicate datasets.

-1. Reorganize a small project to be consistent with [Noble's Rules][noble].
+### Reorganize a small project to be consistent with [Noble's Rules][noble].

-1. Package that project's scripts using Pip.
+### Package that project's scripts using Pip.

-1. Clean up a set of inconsistently-formatted text data files using regular expressions.
+### Clean up a set of inconsistently-formatted text data files using regular expressions.

-1. Generate a CSV index of a photo archive.
+### Generate a CSV index of a photo archive.

-1. Fetch data from a website using a REST API.
+### Fetch data from a website using a REST API.

-1. Create and merge pull requests that have merge conflicts.
+### Create and merge pull requests that have merge conflicts.

-1. Extend a Makefile to download data, merge it into existing data, and regenerate reports.
+### Extend a Makefile to download data, merge it into existing data, and regenerate reports.

-1. Write a program to pass a set of pre-written tests.
+### Write a program to pass a set of pre-written tests.

-1. Publish a single-page website for a project on GitHub.
+### Publish a single-page website for a project on GitHub.

 <!-- -------------------------------------------------------------------------------- -->